CnCNet/petool/README.md

 Usage
 --------------------------------------------------------------------------------

-The pattern you should be using is first expanding the image with **extpe** to add new sections with more than enough space for your new code and data to be written to.
+The pattern you should be using is first expanding the image with **petool** to add new sections with more than enough space for your new code and data to be written to.
 Take a note of the virtual address of every new section as that is required for your assembled code and data to work.